moiseshorta/RAVE-Latent-Diffusion/README.md

 ## Prerequisites:

 1) Pretrained RAVE model, exported as .ts file:
 > Make sure that your pre-trained RAVE model has a latent dimension size of powers of two.
 The default RAVE latent dimension size is 16.
 For more information on how to modify this, see the original [`RAVE`](https://github.com/acids-ircam/RAVE) repo.
+Make sure that when exporting your RAVE model you set ```--stereo-True```.

 2) Audio dataset used to train RAVE model:
 > The recommended audio dataset length is 3 hours, but training on more data will prevent overfitting.
 You can also train on audio that has not been 'heard' by the pre-trained RAVE model, but ultimately the fidelity of the generated audio will depend on the reconstruction quality that your pre-trained RAVE model has on your audio dataset.